gabmansur/fraud-graph-data/README.md

 - Enriching raw data into typed entities and relationships
 - Neo4j as a tool for intuitive fraud investigation
 - Modular, interpretable code designed for insight

+### Why Graphs for Fraud?

+In a table, you see rows.
+In a graph, you see *structure*.

+Fraudulent behavior often hides in how entities are linked:

+- If 12 users share the same phone number: anomaly.
+- If account A sends to B and B sends back to A: money laundering loop.
+- If 40 employees all work for the same fake company: synthetic identity ring.

+Graph databases like Neo4j expose these patterns visually and computationally, without complicated joins - just paths, nodes, and relationships.

 ## Folder Structure
 ```